ICHEC-learn/python-hpc/_episodes/04-cython.md

 {: .language-python}

-From here we can run the file in the terminal, or if you are using Jupyter notebook, you can use the cells themselves, or use the `!` operater to implement bash in the codeblock.
+From here we can run the file in the terminal, or if you are using Jupyter notebook, you can use the cells themselves, or use the `!` operator to implement bash in the codeblock.

 ~~~
 $ python fibonacci_main.py